Enhance your PostgreSQL Data Dictionary

 COMMENT ON TABLE osm.roads_line IS 'OpenStreetMap roads layer, Colorado Only.
 Full resolution layer.';

-) are added in a row to the
+The other two properties (data_source and sensitive) are added in a row to the

-table dd.meta_table
+table dd.meta_table.

 INSERT INTO dd.meta_table (s_name, t_name, data_source, sensitive)